HPCE/hpce-2018-cw2/readme.md

 that things are correct.
 You may want to look carefully at what the two loops are doing, and how they interact:

-- Can you turn the accumulation into the array into accumulation into a scalar?
+- Can you convert from accumulation into an array to accumulation into a scalar?

-- Think about the 2d iteration space and the dependencies.
+- Think about the 2d iteration space and the dependencies within it.

 - Can you interchange the loops (iterate over a different dimension of the iteration space as the outer loop)?